1909 T204 Ramly Baseball Cards

-Considered by some hobbyists to be one of the more elaborate and distinctive card sets of the early Twentieth century, Ramly cards are definitely a relic of the Gilded Age that produced them.
+Considered by some hobbyists to be one of the more elaborate and distinctive card sets of the early-20th century, 1909 T204 Ramly Baseball cards are clearly a relic of the Gilded Age that produced them.
 In that respect, it is one set from the pre-World War I era that definitely looks the part.

-Ramly was the name of a brand of cigarettes that had an interesting story.
-During the period where Turkish tobacco was becoming popular, one of the many Arabian-sounding brand names was Ramleh, which was a big seller.
-A small tobacconist in the Boston area introduced a new brand called Ramly to capitalize on that.
+Ramly was the name of a cigarette brand that has an interesting story.
+During the period where Turkish tobacco was becoming big, one of the many popular Arabian brand names was Ramleh, which was a big seller.
+The Mentor Company of Boston, Massachusetts introduced a new brand called Ramly to capitalize on that.
 As a result, the company that made Ramleh cigarettes had to reverse the order of the letters to Helmar due to their impacted sales.

-Card fronts show a head and shoulders player portrait in an oval frame.
-There is an elaborate gold embossed design that really makes the card stand out.
+1909 T204 Ramly Baseball card fronts showcase a player portrait in an oval frame.
+The card itself measures 2" x 2-1/2".
+One main feature is an elaborate gold embossed design that really makes the card stand out.
 The player's name, team name and position appear below the picture.
 Card backs contain cigarette brand advertising.

-There are 121 cards in the set, and six (John Anderson, Frank Bancroft, William Bransfield, Jesse Burkett, William Dineen, Pat Moran) can also be found with square frames.
-Those variations are incredibly tough to find.
+There are 121 cards in the 1909 T204 Ramly Baseball card set, and six cards, inclduing John Anderson, Frank Bancroft, William Bransfield, Jesse Burkett, William Dineen and Pat Moran, can also be found with square frames.
+Those variations are incredibly tough to find and feature blank backs.